Safe Motherhood and Family Planning

 Mothers are at high risk during pregnancy in Uganda, and babies face daunting odds after birth.
 According to UNICEF, lifetime maternal mortality in Uganda is 1 in 25.
 Currently, there are estimated to be over 2 million orphaned children in Uganda, many of whom were orphaned when their mothers died during childbirth.

-In Iganga, the infant mortality rate is at 120 per 1,000 births, a ratio which has been stagnant for years.
-According to research done in the district, most newborns die during the first week of birth due to infection, respiratory distress, or complications of prematurity.
+In Iganga District, the infant mortality rate is at 120 per 1,000 births, a ratio which has been stagnant for years.
+According to research done in the district, most newborns die during the first week of birth from infection, respiratory distress, or complications of prematurity.
 Many of these deaths could be prevented given basic health education and increased access to healthcare.
 A study done in the Iganga District in 1999 suggested that an increase in healthcare expenditures of only 80 cents per capita would bring maternal and neonatal care up to World Health Organization Mother-Baby Package standards.

-Unsafe birthing practices, when they do not simply kill, can lead to devastating injuries and diseases for both mother and child.
+Unsafe birthing practices can lead to devastating injuries and diseases for both mother and child.
 Prolonged, unattended births lead to obstetric fistula, maternal and neonatal infections, and neonatal respiratory distress.

 Education and Action